 Once deck control is set up and I've played the tape a little to make sure it works (pictured below.)
 Ah beautiful bars and tone, it's time to setup the capture settings.
 I've made a bin where I want the captures to go.
 I've picked the DNxHD 220X setting as explained above.
 This show has 4 channels of audio, the stereo mix and the M&E channels.
 So I set Avid up to capture the video (obviously), the 4 channels of audio which I told Avid are stereo pairs for my convenience, the data track which is the 608/708 closed captioning and lastly the timecode track.
 I've chosen Blackmagic as my source because the card in my computer is the Blackmagic Extreme 3D.
 I'll then pick an in and out timecode off the tape to capture the slate, show, and textless.

 Lastly, the ANC data on the tape (which is the format that closed captioning is encoded to on tape) gets converted into regular 608/708 captioning.
-Very simple just adding clips to a timeline in AVID will automatically do that.
+Very simple, just adding clips to a timeline in AVID will cause AVID to automatically convert the captioning.
 Now the files can be exported back into XDCam MXF files with captioning, ready to be uploaded to a broadcaster.

 I hope you learned something or at the very least looked at the pictures I took.
 Tape machines won't be around for much longer, so I figure now is as good a time as any to make a post about them.
 Any questions feel free to ask in the comments!